KTH/devops-course/contributions/presentation/week5/joarr-pbroberg/README.md

 ## Outline of presentation

+In three main sections we will attempt to answer these questions:

-- What is docker_?
-What does it provide to a developer_?
+- What is docker?
+What does it provide to a developer?
-- How do you get started with Docker_?
+- How do you get started with Docker?
 What are the main use cases?
 - How is docker implemented "under the hood"?
 How does it differ from using a Virtual Machine?